jabadia/CleanData_CourseProject/CodeBook.md

 - 66 columns with the feature variable values, selected from the complete input dataset.
 Only those columns whose name contains `mean()` or `std()` are retained

 In the `summary` dataset (and also in the `output.txt` file), there is:
-- 1 row for each of the 6 activity types
+- 1 row for each of the 6*30 activity*subject combinations
 - 1 column with the activity label (first column)
 - 66 columns with the mean value of all variables for all observations of that activity type